glasnt/talks/2015_10_JoomlaDay_Workshop/slides.md

 # ... and ... <!-- .slide: class="center" -->
 ---
 # Know your enemy. <!-- .slide: class="center" -->
+Note: You need to know what your customisations are doing to your system
 ---
 <section data-background="#ffffff"><h1>
 <br>